 - 1. Manually check which (surviving) version is the "right" one.
 Any error is up to you: destroying the wrong version is your fault, not the fault of MARS. - 2.
-If you did not already switch your primary to the final destination determined in the previous step, do it now (see description in section 2.4.2.2). - 3.
+If you did not already switch your primary to the final destination determined in the previous step, do it now (see description in section 2.4.2.2).
+Don't use an intermediate marsadm secondary command (as known from DRBD): directly switch to the new designated primary! - 3.
 On each non-right version (which you don't want to retain) which had been primary before, umount your /dev/mars/mydata or otherwise stop using it (e.g. stop iSCSI or other users of the device).
 Wait until each of them has actually left primary state and until their local logfile(s) have been fully written back to the underlying disk. - 4.
 Wait until the network works again.
 All your (surviving) cluster nodes $must^{10}$ be able to communicate with each other.
-If that is not possible, or if it takes too long, use the method described in section 2.4.3.1. - 5.
-If any of your (surviving) cluster nodes has already the "right" version and was not in a primary role when the split brain happened, you don't need to do the following steps for it, of course.
+If that is not possible, or if it takes too long, use the method described in section 2.4.4. - 5.
+If any of your (surviving) cluster nodes has already the "right" version and was not in a primary role when the split brain happened, you don't need to do the following step for it, of course.
 The following applies only to those nodes which deviate from the correct version: - 6.
 It may happen that the "right" version you want to retain is not the version which is currently designated as primary for the whole cluster.
 Only in such a case, switch the primary role as described in sections 2.4.2.1 or 2.4.2.2.
 Here is a repetition of the necessary steps: - a) First try marsadm primary mydata on the new designated primary host.
 Don't mix up your shell windows! - b) Only if that refuses working for no good reason, do the following steps: - i. marsadm disconnect mydata. - ii. marsadm primary mydata --force. - iii. marsadm connect mydata.